 I think of myself as priviledged because I knew my parents loved me unconditionally and my siblings are pretty good to me too.
 My parents were immigrants in Malaysia, they were barely out of their teens when I was born and 3 years later they had a second child and I was stricken with polio.
 They were very poor and I needed medical care, there was no NHS there and my father worked incredibly hard to afford the medical treatment I needed.
 My parent’s friends advised them to give me away to an orphanage and try again for other children but my parents did not, they hung on to me.

 People at school marveled at my mother’s devotion to me, she carried me everywhere until I got too heavy.
 She fought for me to get into the right classes even if they were upstairs.
-She spend hours tirelessly teaching me to cycle on a little tricycle.
-I think my primary school bend over backwards to accomodate me as much as they could.
+She spent hours tirelessly teaching me to cycle on a little tricycle.
+I think my primary school bent over backwards to accommodate me as much as they could.

 Now when I said that once, a friend asked me quizically if I was having a Pollyanna moment.
 I could have been given away to an orphanage and left in a residential home in Malaysia where disabled children were given to make handicrafts to eke out an existence.
 I once visited such a home ran by a friend of my mum’s in an outskirt of Kuala Lumpur.
 I do not know what kind of life they lead, I did not want to know.
 I was too keen on distancing myself from those I considered unfortunate..
 My parents had been saving for my education – they saw that I needed it most and when the time came, they send me to England to study.